 AI Endpoint Analytics engine and the user interface runs on Cisco DNA Center on prem.
 It assigns labels to endpoints upon receiving telemetry from the network and other sources.
 Here is a diagram showing Multi-Factor Classification(MFC)

-Endpoint meta data collected from two primary sources(Cat9k/Telemetry Sensor and ISE) are fed into DNAC and Endpoint Analytics for assigning labels to IT and IOT devices as mentioned above.
+Endpoint meta data collected by turning on the deep packet inspection capability in the network infrastructure (Cat9k acess switches, Catalyst 9800 WLC, Cisco Traffic Telemetry Appliance), endpoint information is also learnt from ISE.
+These metadata are fed into DNAC and Endpoint Analytics profiles these endpoints for assigning labels to IT and IOT devices as mentioned above.
 Here is a sample deployment picture with Endpoint Analytics that will give you an idea of components included.

 AI Endpoint Analytics upon assigning labels sends the context over to ISE for authorization.
 ISE uses these labels to create custom profiles to be used in Authorization policies.
 These authorization policies are policy decision points to enforce network access across the enterprise.